boostorg/hof/README.md

         }
     };

 There are few things to note about this.
-First, the call operator member function is always declared `const`, which is generally required to be used with Fit.(Note: The [`mutable_`](http://fit.readthedocs.org/en/latest/mutable/index.html) adaptor can be used to make a mutable function object have a `const` call operator, but this should generally be avoided).
+First, the call operator member function is always declared `const`, which is generally required to be used with Fit.(Note: The [`mutable_`](http://pfultz2.github.io/Fit/doc/html//en/latest/mutable/index.html) adaptor can be used to make a mutable function object have a `const` call operator, but this should generally be avoided).
 Secondly, the `sum_f` class must be constructed first before it can be called:

     auto three = sum_f()(1, 2);

 We can make it behave like a regular function if we construct the class as a global variable.
-The Fit library provides [`FIT_STATIC_FUNCTION`](http://fit.readthedocs.org/en/latest/function/index.html) to properly initialize the the function object at compile-time to avoid the [static initialization order fiasco](https://isocpp.org/wiki/faq/ctors#static-init-order) and possible ODR violations:
+The Fit library provides [`BOOST_FIT_STATIC_FUNCTION`](http://pfultz2.github.io/Fit/doc/html//en/latest/function/index.html) to properly initialize the the function object at compile-time to avoid the [static initialization order fiasco](https://isocpp.org/wiki/faq/ctors#static-init-order) and possible ODR violations:

-    FIT_STATIC_FUNCTION(sum) = sum_f();
+    BOOST_FIT_STATIC_FUNCTION(sum) = sum_f();

 Adaptors
 --------

 Now we have defined the function as a function object, we can add new "enhancements" to the function.
-We could make the function pipable using the [`pipable`](http://fit.readthedocs.org/en/latest/pipable/index.html) adaptor:
+We could make the function pipable using the [`pipable`](http://pfultz2.github.io/Fit/doc/html//en/latest/pipable/index.html) adaptor:

-    FIT_STATIC_FUNCTION(sum) = pipable_adaptor<sum_f>();
+    BOOST_FIT_STATIC_FUNCTION(sum) = pipable_adaptor<sum_f>();

 This allows the parameters to piped into it, like this:

     auto three = 1 | sum(2);

-Or we could make it an infix named operator as well using the [`infix`](http://fit.readthedocs.org/en/latest/infix/index.html) adaptor:
+Or we could make it an infix named operator as well using the [`infix`](http://pfultz2.github.io/Fit/doc/html//en/latest/infix/index.html) adaptor:

-    FIT_STATIC_FUNCTION(sum) = infix_adaptor<sum_f>();
+    BOOST_FIT_STATIC_FUNCTION(sum) = infix_adaptor<sum_f>();

 And it could be called like this: